ExtensityAI/symbolicai/README.md

 <img src="https://raw.githubusercontent.com/Xpitfire/symbolicai/main/assets/images/img4.png" width="350px">

-The figure above shows our hierarchical prompt design as a container of all the information that is provided to the neural computation engine to define a specific operation.
-The `Yellow`, `Green` and `Red` highlighted boxes are mandatory.
-The dashed boxes are optional.
+The figure shows our hierarchical prompt design as a container of all the information that is provided to the neural computation engine to define a task-specific operation.
+The `Yellow` and `Green` highlighted boxes indicate mandatory string placements.
+The dashed boxes are optional placeholders. and the `Red` box indicates the starting point of the model prediction.

 Conceptually we consider three main prompt designs: `Context-based Prompts`, `Operational Prompts`, and `Templates`.
 The prompts can be curated either by inheritance or by composition.
 For example, the `Static Context` can be defined by inheriting from the `Expression` class and overriding the `static_context` property.
 An `Operation` and `Template` prompt can be created by providing an `PreProcessor` to modify the input data.

-We will now explain each prompt concept in more detail:
+We will now explain each prompt concept in more details:

 - The `Context-based Prompts (Static, Dynamic and Attachment)` are considered optional and can be defined in a static manner, either by sub-classing the Expression class and overriding the `static_context` property, or at runtime by updating the `dynamic_context` property or passing an `attach` kwargs to a method.
 Here is an example how to use the `attach` kwargs via the method signature:
   ```python